 Rick Rainsford, a celebrity hunter who stars in his own reality tv show, leads the Wilderness Explorer cruise.
-Just as they are about to set sail, he turns up drunk and annoys guests with his egocentric behaviour.
+Just as they are about to set sail, Rick turns up drunk and annoys guests with his egocentric behaviour.
 The ship then sinks at sea.
 Rick, along with the expedition’s photographer Anna Christie and the wounded Samuel, wash up on an island.
 They are welcomed by the island’s inhabitants Colonel Victor Zaroff, a former Russian military operative, and his associate Ivan.
-Zaroff has a love of hunting.
-He then reveals that he staged the sinking of the ship so that he can lure Rick here as the next target in his hunt – he preferring to hunt ‘the most dangerous game’, the human being.
+Zaroff has a love of hunting ‘the most dangerous game’ – the human being.
+He reveals that he staged the sinking of the ship so that he could lure Rick here as the next target in his hunt.
 With only their bare hands, Rick and Anna are forced to defend themselves on a run across the island as Zaroff and Ivan come hunting them.

-Here the hero is played by WWE wrestler John Hennigan who is now made into the star of a reality tv big game hunting show.
+Here the hero on the run is played by WWE wrestler John Hennigan who in a very contemporary touch is now made into the star of a reality tv big game hunting show.
 I developed a major dislike of Hennigan on the basis of his Asylum outing Sinbad and the War of the Furies (2016) where he was clearly taking none of the show seriously.
 The same attitude comes through in the opening scenes here where Hennigan, while he is playing more seriously, has been given orders to play the part of the reality tv star as a drunken jerk – only it is a role that Hennigan is unable to play very well and comes across with a broad obnoxiousness at the same time as none of it seems the slightest bit convincing.

 The other odd thing about the film is that Steven LaMorte seems to prefer talk to action.
 It may well be that as a debuting director LaMorte lacked either the experience or the budget to create any decent action scenes but those he does present are minimal and of little interest.
 The Most Dangerous Game and usually any of its above listed variants are almost always a brutal game of survival as the protagonist is forced to defend himself with his bare hands – almost all of the modern variants on the story take place within the action genre.
 There is hardly any of that here – it feels more as though John Hennigan and Michelle Taylor are on a hike through the woods on a date where they are outfitted with one of those constantly bickering relationships that you know is going to turn to attraction by the end of the film.